camunda/camunda-docs/docs/reference/bpmn-processes/exclusive-gateways/exclusive-gateways.md

 ![process](assets/exclusive-gateway.png)

-If an exclusive gateway has multiple outgoing sequence flows, all sequence flows except one, **must** have a `conditionExpression` to define when the flow is taken.
+If an exclusive gateway has multiple outgoing sequence flows, all sequence flows except one must have a `conditionExpression` to define when the flow is taken.
 The gateway can have one sequence flow without `conditionExpression`, which must be defined as the default flow.

 When an exclusive gateway is entered, the `conditionExpression` is evaluated.
 The process instance takes the first sequence flow where the condition is fulfilled.